letranloc/be.shell/README.md

 Menus
 -----

-If you used the provided install script, you need to create a be.shell folder at first under ~/.local/share (we agreed for this convention, to avoid issues with different KDE4 local configs paths):
+Whether you used the provied install script or installed the scripts manually, you should have a be.shell folder under ~/.local/share.
+If not, create it:

     mkdir -p ~/.local/share/be.shell